GreenInfo-Network/MobileMapStarter2/README.md

 This app uses webpack to compile ES2015 code into JavaScript, and to compile SASS into CSS.
 The output files are *bundle.css* and *bundle.js* but you should instead make your changes to the `index.*` entry points.
 See the Quick Start for an overview of the files.

 The basic HTML/JS framework is *mobile-angular-ui* This is basically AngularJS and an optimzied build of Bootstrap 3.
+Read more: http://mobileangularui.com/docs/

 For internal hyperlinks, *angular-ui-router* is used.
 This means that in your HTML should use `ui-sref` tags and the `$stateProvider` To navigate to a page programatically, use `$state.go()`